If you’re considering investing in index funds but don't know where to start, read this article that summarises 5 simple steps to get started.

 A broker is necessary when you plan to invest in index funds.
 There are two types online brokers available: Robo-advisors and traditional brokers.

 - Traditional brokers

-- Tax-loss harvesting capabilities (which is complicated and can sometimes save you money)
+- Tax-loss harvesting capabilities are possible (which can sometimes save money but is complex).

 If you already found an online broker that you’re satisfied with, you can then choose the type of account that you want to open.